fdilke/bewl/bewl2/done-todo.md

 - lose the implicit exponential [X > X], shouldn't need it
 - fix up so: Group extends Actions[Group], then induction and preservation can be type safe
 - coproducts.
 Definitely have a driver architecture for these.
 Use Either or | as we used tuples for products?
-- full driver pattern/test for logops, autos, coproducts, EitherX and reengineer withSymmetricGroup
+- full driver pattern/test for logops, autos, coproducts, EitherX and reengineer withSymmetricGroup;
+  also those can all have an object as their default implementation